 Ford F-Series dominates list of most popular trucks and SUVs after nine months into 2020.

-Ford Explorer and GMC Sierra joined the top 10 list, while Ford Escape and Jeep Grand Cherokee drop off.
+Ford Explorer and GMC Sierra joined the top 10 list, while Ford Escape and Jeep Grand Cherokee dropped off.

 Toyota RAV4 is the country’s best-selling utility vehicle so far in 2020.